mdn/translated-content/files/es/web/css/width/index.md

 ## Problemas de accesibilidad

-Ensure that elements set with a `width` aren't truncated and/or don't obscure other content when the page is zoomed to increase text size.
 Asegúrese de que los elementos establecidos con un `width` no se trunquen y/o no oscurezcan otro contenido cuando se amplía la página para aumentar el tamaño del texto.

 - [MDN Entendiendo WCAG, Pauta 1.4](/es/docs/Web/Accessibility/Understanding_WCAG/Perceivable#guideline_1.4_make_it_easier_for_users_to_see_and_hear_content_including_separating_foreground_from_background)